Berney Arms railway station: Least-used station

-On 1 December 2020, Berney Arms was announced as the least used station in Great Britain for the 2019/20 period (between April 2019 and March 2020), with only 42 people using the station.
-The low numbers were largely due to the station being closed for major signalling works along the line for much of the 2019/20 period, but were also caused by the local pub being closed down.
-This is also one of the main reasons that passenger numbers had been falling dramatically since the 2016/17 period.
+On 1 December 2020, Berney Arms was announced as the least used station in Great Britain for the 2019/20 period (April 2019-March 2020), with only 42 passengers using the station.
+The low numbers were largely due to the station being closed for major signalling works along the line for much of the 2019/20 period, but were also caused by the local pub being closed down; this is also one of the main reasons that passenger numbers had been falling dramatically since 2016/7.

-However, the station was used by 348 passengers in the year to March 2021; the greatest yearly rise for any station in the UK.
+However, the station was used by 348 passengers in the year to March 2021; the greatest annual percentage increase for any station in the UK.

 Locality

-The station is located around 600 m from the River Yare in an area of exposed grazing marsh.
+The station is located around 600 m from the River Yare, in an area of exposed grazing marsh.
 The surrounding marshland is managed as the RSPB Berney Marshes reserve and is adjacent to Breydon Water, a major site for wildfowl.

 Berney Arms Windmill, owned by English Heritage, is located on the Yare near to the station, as is the Berney Arms public house (currently closed).

 The Weavers' Way and Wherryman's Way long-distance footpaths both pass near the station.

 Services

-The line is on part of the Wherry Lines currently operated by Greater Anglia.
-Services are formed by Class 755s.
+The line is one of the two Wherry Lines that run between Norwich and Great Yarmouth; services operated by Greater Anglia.
+Services are formed by Class 755 bi-mode multiple units.

-The station is a stop for two trains per day to Norwich and two to Great Yarmouth; the service is increased on Sundays to four trains in each direction.
-Service frequencies generally increase slightly during the summer period, to three trains in each direction per day and five in each direction at the weekend.
+Two trains per day in each direction stop here between Norwich and Great Yarmouth on Mondays-Saturdays; the service is increased on Sundays to four trains in each direction.

+Service frequencies generally increase slightly during the summer period, to three trains in each direction per day and five in each direction on Sundays.

 During the winter months up until the end of March, the last train from Great Yarmouth to Norwich does not stop at Berney Arms.
 This is because of the lack of light at the station and its surrounding area.
 After the clocks go forward, the last trains are timetabled to stop again (17:54 Mondays to Saturdays, 16:24 Sundays).